More information about how to get in touch by phone, email or in person.

 I want to join your mailing list, how do I do this?

-If you are registered on our website you can update your marketing preferences by logging in, selecting my details and then edit your details.
+If you are registered on our website you can update your marketing preferences by logging in to the ‘Account’ section of this website, selecting ‘my details’ and then ‘edit your details’.
 You can also contact the Ticket Office by phone or visit us in person and we can update your preferences for you.

 How can I sign up to a workshop?

 We have a variety of different workshops taking place at The Met throughout the year, including a drama club for young people with disabilities and special educational needs, harmonica lessons, and community choirs.
+Every Tuesday we have a range of music workshops and lessons run by our partners Alfa Education.
 View our range of workshops here for more information, or send us an email through the contact us form or talk to the Ticket Office.

 I’m using an older browser/Windows XP/Windows Vista, can I still purchase tickets online?